Traewelling/traewelling/privacypolicy_en.md

 ### Right to data portability

-You have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to a third party. to third parties.
+You have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to third parties.
 The data will be provided in a machine-readable format.
 If you request that the data be transferred directly to another responsible party, this will only be done insofar as it is technically feasible.